Customer-churn

 8. Automate Workflows for Customer Retention

 Automated workflows mean that your customer success team and salespeople spend a lot less time managing these customer inquiries.
 All of the tips discussed above can be part of the workflow to standardize customer experience and increase customer churn.
-You can use a CRM as a one-stop solution because it collects all the data, enters it to these workflows, and helps you quantify the outcomes of your efforts.
+You can use a CRM as a one-stop solution because it collects all the data, enters it into these workflows, and helps you quantify the outcomes of your efforts.

 Automation for customer retention includes: